ymolists/website/src/routes/blog/ephemeral-dev-envs.md

 Bringing that peace of mind to developer environments makes sense and is already possible.
 For instance, a single `.gitpod.yml` file is used to describe your dev environment, including what dependencies and start-up commands are needed to get you to the position where you can start coding.

 Your dev environment then becomes ephemeral.
-Gitpod continuously builds all your git branches like a CI server.
+Gitpod continuously builds all your Git branches like a CI server.
 You have a new, consistent environment for every single task, and once you're done with a workspace, you can close it and start another super quickly because it has already been prebuilt.

 Ephemeral developer environments reduce friction and improve developer experience massively - let us demonstrate that with specific workflows in more detail.